a3X3k/a3X3k/README.md

 preview
 <h1 align="center">Hi 👋, I'm S Abhishek</h1>
-<h3 align="center">I was born and raised in the heart of Tamilnadu and grew up as a very outgoing and active child.
-I aspire to receive a Bachelor's Degree in Computer Science from Amrita Vishwa Vidyapeetham (Amritapuri Campus).
-I was involved in campus activities and organized many team works during my Intermediate.
-I can drive new and innovative ideas, taking an iterative approach to continually learning and optimizing.
-I wish to explore the world to solve technical problems and unite the ideas of technology with the efficiency of computers to solve problems in our complex world.
-Competitive contributing member & captain of internationally recognized security research & CTF team.
-Aspiring forensic examiner with proven experience in digital forensics with a specific focus on memory forensics, malware detection & network forensics.
-Team bi0s is India's No.1 CTF team according to ctftime.org</h3>
+- I was born and raised in the heart of Tamilnadu and grew up as a very outgoing and active child.
+- I aspire to receive a Bachelor's Degree in Computer Science from Amrita Vishwa Vidyapeetham (Amritapuri Campus).
+- I was involved in campus activities and organized many team works during my Intermediate.
+- I can drive new and innovative ideas, taking an iterative approach to continually learning and optimizing.
+- I wish to explore the world to solve technical problems and unite the ideas of technology with the efficiency of computers to solve problems in our complex world.
+- Competitive contributing member & captain of internationally recognized security research & CTF team.
+- Aspiring forensic examiner with proven experience in digital forensics with a specific focus on memory forensics, malware detection & network forensics.
+- Team bi0s is India's No.1 CTF team according to ctftime.org</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=a3x3k&label=Profile%20views&color=0e75b6&style=flat" alt="a3x3k" /> </p>